Ragin-LundF/k8s-jcasc-management-go/README.md

 # Define path to alternative configuration file
 K8S_MGMT_ALTERNATIVE_CONFIG_FILE=/my/path/to/my.config

-# Is the alternative configuration only a overlay or a full configuration?
+# Defines the basepath of the project to use relative pathes
-# (true = both config files will be used, false = only the alternative config will be used)
+# inside of the configuration of the project
-K8S_MGMT_WORK_AS_OVERLAY=true
+K8S_MGMT_BASE_PATH=/my/path/to
 ```

 The script checks, if this file exists.